 I seek to liberate investors from the chains of borrowed opinions by teaching metric awareness that leads to the formation of your own opinions.
 I am a retail investor that gathers, processes and analyzes significantly more data than average.
 I share that data in my articles.
 I let the data do the talking.
 I am only taking dictation as the data tells its message.

-Dale Roberts is an Investment Funds Associate with Tangerine Investment Funds Limited, a subsidiary of Tangerine Bank wholly owned by Scotiabank.
+Dale Roberts is an Investment Funds Advisor with Tangerine Investment Funds Limited, a subsidiary of Tangerine Bank wholly owned by Scotiabank.
 My articles are for information purposes only and do not constitute investment advice or an offer or the solicitation of an offer to buy or sell any securities.
 These articles are my personal opinion and are not those of Tangerine Bank or its subsidiaries.
 Remember past performance is not guaranteed and may not be repeated.
 Investment strategies are not suitable for everyone and you should always conduct your own research or speak to a financial advisor.

-Bespoke Investment Group, provides some of the most original content and intuitive thinking on the Street.
+Bespoke Investment Group provides some of the most original content and intuitive thinking on the Street.
 Founded by Paul Hickey and Justin Walters, formerly of Birinyi Associates and creators of the acclaimed TickerSense blog, Bespoke offers multiple products that allow anyone, from institutions to the most modest investor, to gain the data and knowledge necessary to make intelligent and profitable investment decisions.
 Along with running their Think B.I.G. finance blog, Bespoke provides timely investment ideas through its Bespoke Premium (http://bespokepremium.com/) subscription service and also manages money (http://bespokepremium.com/mm) for high net worth individuals.

 Visit: Bespoke Investment Group (http://bespokeinvest.com/)

-My goal is to bring exposure to business development companies (BDCs) that finance small to medium sized businesses, typically overlooked by banks.
-BDCs are an instrument for investors to earn healthy dividends by avoiding double taxation at the corporate level and allowing income to flow directly to each shareholder.
+I am a buy-side analyst for various private wealth managers, institutional and accredited investors.
+My goal for articles on Seeking Alpha is to bring exposure to business development companies (BDCs) that finance small to medium sized businesses, typically overlooked by banks.
+BDCs are an instrument for investors to earn healthy dividends by avoiding double taxation at the corporate level and allowing income to flow directly to shareholders.
 Please see website link below for more information.